amsimp/amsimp/docs/install.rst

 Please note: you will also need to have a C compiler installed on your machine.
-On macOS or Linux, you could use GCC and on Windows, you could use MiniGW.
+On macOS or Linux, you could use GCC and on Windows, you could use MinGW.

 Installing from Source
 ----------------------